 Full Guide on Pergola Staining & Sealing

 In warm climates, winter and early Spring are the perfect time of year to take care of outdoor tasks, like staining and sealing wood.
-In cooler climates it’ll soon be time to get out your brushes and other supplies for staining outdoor wood structures such as pergolas.
-This article will answer questions such as:
+In cooler climates it’s best to wait until the temperatures warm up before getting out your brushes and other supplies for staining outdoor wood structures such as pergolas.
+If you’re gearing up for adding a fresh coat of sealant or stain to your backyard wood structure, this article will answer questions such as:

 - Why is staining and sealing wood important?